aws/aws-encryption-sdk-python/README.rst

 Concepts
 ========
-There are three main concepts that are helpful to understand when using the AWS Encryption SDK:
+There are three main concepts that are helpful to understand when using the AWS Encryption SDK.

+For further information, see the `AWS Encryption SDK developer guide concepts`_.

 Cryptographic Materials Managers
 --------------------------------